DocsDeployment & Installation > On-Prem Deployment & Installation

 TCP

-Port for http polling, prometheus scraping etc
+Port for http polling, prometheus scraping, etc

 5

-vuSmartMaps Server
+vuSmartMaps VMs

 Databases to which vuSmartMaps need to connect over JDBC for performance metrics collection